-Dr. David Altchek, the Mets’ medical director, will perform the surgery at the Hospital for Special Surgery’s West Palm Beach, Florida, location.
+Dr. David Altchek, the Mets’ medical director, performed the operation in West Palm Beach, Florida, at the Hospital for Special Surgery.

 In addition to the torn UCL, Syndergaard also was dealing with “acute compression of his ulnar nerve,” according to a Mets official.

 Florida Gov. Ron DeSantis recently banned elective surgeries in an effort to save medical supplies while the state and country grapples with the COVID-19 outbreak.
 There is no formal definition of what an essential operation is, however, leaving it in the hands of hospitals and doctors.
 The Hospital for Special Surgery lists on its website ligament and nerve issues among its surgeries deemed essential.

 “This condition fits the essential surgery guidelines," a Mets official said.